microsoft/pxt-brainpad/README.md

 pxt serve --cloud
 ```

-If you are editing C++, we strongly recommend to [setup your machine for building CODAL](https://github.com/lancaster-university/codal)
+If you are editing C++, install [docker.com] and make sure your drive is shared.
-and use the following command line

 ```
 pxt serve